top of page

 1 Samuel 5:5-12.

-What did the Philistines do with the Ark of the Covenant after it did havoc to every city it traveled to?
+24. What did the Philistines do with the Ark of the Covenant after it wreaked havoc in every city it traveled to?

 a.
 The Philistines sent a letter to the priests in Jerusalem to come for the cart.